 - Pre- and post-trip accommodations and meals

-- Insurance of any kind, including travel protection plan
+- Insurance of any kind, including a travel protection plan

-- Alcoholic beverages (be advised that the state-run liquor store closes at 7:00 PM)
+- Alcoholic beverages (be advised that the state-run liquor store closes at 7 PM)

-- Items of a personal nature (an equipment list will be provided)
+- Items of a personal nature (see suggested packing list below)

-Available For Rent
+Available for Rent

 Please indicate on your guest registration form whether you want to rent a sleep kit or if you prefer to bring your own.